Your guide to the Tony Awards categories

 The Best Original Score Tony Award is the same as the Best Original Score Oscar.
 It's given to artists who wrote outstanding original music for a show.
 Most of the nominees are usually musical writers, and if a musical wins, the composers and lyricists win the award together, no matter how many there are.
 Some plays also contain original music, though, which underscores the action like a film score does.
 Those composers (and lyricists, if there are any) can also be nominated.
 That's why it's not called the "Best Original Score of a Musical" category!

-In fact, in 2020, all five nominees for Best Original Score were plays (A Christmas Carol, which won; The Inheritance, The Rose Tattoo, Slave Play, The Sound Inside), since most of the few eligible musicals used existing pop music scores.
-In 2022, though, all five are musicals (Six, Flying Over Sunset, Paradise Square, A Strange Loop, Mr. Saturday Night).
+In 2020, all five nominees for Best Original Score were plays (A Christmas Carol, which won; The Inheritance, The Rose Tattoo, Slave Play, The Sound Inside), since most of the few eligible musicals used existing pop music scores.
+In 2022, though, all five were musicals (Six, Flying Over Sunset, Paradise Square, A Strange Loop, Mr. Saturday Night).
 Most years see a combination of both.

 Orchestrator Charlie Rosen, a 2022 Best Orchestrations Tony nominee for A Strange Loop, described composers as sketch artists and orchestrators as painters with a full color palette (the "Bob Ross" of theatre music, he said).
 A composer makes the outline, writing the notes and melodies that can be played on any instrument.
 The orchestrator figures out which instruments or sections will play each note and harmony in the live Broadway band.

-Jason Michael Webb and David Holgenberg, for example, are nominated for orchestrating MJ The Musical.
+Jason Michael Webb and David Holgenberg, for example, were nominated for orchestrating MJ The Musical.
 The orchestra playing Michael Jackson's songs on Broadway is different than the musicians on the recording, and the duo had to figure out where each instrument fits in.
 This category and its nominees are separate from the composers who get nominated for Best Original Score, since orchestrators take that score and adapt it for a specific collection of instruments.
-Tons of different orchestrations could come out of the same score based on the particular band at a show's disposal.
+Tons of different orchestrations could come out of the same score based on the particular band at a show's disposal and the director's vision.

 Best Direction of a Play/Musical